openstad/openstad-frontend/README.md

-# An implentation of apostrophecms for Amsterdam open democracy
+# An implementation of apostrophecms for Amsterdam open democracy

 ## Prerequisites
  - [Git](https://git-scm.com/)